 I started with the darkest color on the bottom and ombred it up from there.

-I added just a pop of orange here and there in an ombre pattern, too.
+The design worked when I added just a pop of orange here and there in an ombre pattern, too.

 We started at the bottom and painted each hexagon the color of the swatch.